microsoft/hands-on-lab-redis/docs/workshop.md

 ## Setting up the infrastructure in Azure

-First thing you need to do is to download the [zip file][] that contains the infrastructure as code that needs to be deployed to do this Hands On Lab.
+First thing you need to do is to fork the [repository][hands-on-lab-github-fork] and clone it.
+Open the devcontainer or the GitHub Codespaces inside the `terraform` folder, which contains the infrastructure as code that needs to be deployed to do this Hands On Lab.
+This will deploy a series of Azure services that you will use in combination with Azure Cache for Redis.

-Once deploy open it and in a terminal run the following command to initialize terraform:
+In a terminal run the following command to initialize terraform:

 ```bash
 terraform init